External Awards for Social Welfare/Social Work Students

 Training program for doctoral students advanced to candidacy or recent doctoral graduates.

 American Association of University Women (AAUW)

 Dissertation and career development grants for women in graduate programs who have achieved distinction or show the promise of distinction in their fields.

 American Clinical Social Work Association

-ACSWA Scholarships consist of the Judith Holm Memorial Awards and the Shelomo Osman Memorial Awards, which are prizes that go to writers of the best clinical papers about a recent field-placement intervention.
+ACSWA Scholarships consist of the Judith Holm Memorial Awards and the Shelomo Osman Memorial Awards, which are prizes that go to masters students who've written the best clinical papers about a recent field-placement intervention.

 American Educational Assocation (AERA) Minority Dissertation Fellowship in Education Research

 This program offers doctoral fellowships to enhance the competitiveness of outstanding minority scholars for academic appointments at major research universities.
 It supports fellows conducting education research and provides mentoring and guidance toward the completion of their doctoral studies.